wmompie/YelpCamp/README.md

 ### Prerequisites

-Node/npm and a Text Editor of your choice.
+Node/npm, MongoDB and a Text Editor of your choice.

 ### Installation